tc39/proposal-smart-pipelines/readme.md

 syntax][possible future extensions to topic concept], not just pipelines.
 In addition, “LHS” in the ES specification usually refers to the [LHS of assignments][ES LHS expressions], which may be confusing.
-However, “LHS” is still a fine and acceptable name for topic expression in the pipeline operator.
+However, “LHS” is still a fine and acceptable name for a pipeline’s antecedent.

 The term “**topic reference**” is preferred to the phrase “**topic variable**” because the latter is a misnomer.
 The topic reference is *not* a variable